medseddik1999/Trading_BOT_simulation/README.md

 The second time, when you understand all strategies  you use what you need  put you need to one little manipulation in the script, i will tell what and how

-Finally, you can use this to do something more interesting and you will happy if you tell me
+Finally, you can use this to do something more interesting and i will happy if you tell me

 ## Stratigies and simmulation